What to see on Isla Saona

 ,regionOfInterest=(1060.5,707))

-With its imposing Victorian-style towers, Tower Bridge is one of the most famous bridges in the world.
+With its imposing Victorian-style towers, the Tower Bridge is one of the most famous bridges in the world.
 Crossing it on foot while the Thames flows beneath your feet is a key moment in your tour.
 Its upper glass walkways offer a unique view of the city.

 You can continue walking along the river for about 15 minutes.

-📍View full route on Google Maps
+📍See full route on Google Maps

 ,regionOfInterest=(2280,1704))